revosw/learnwiremod/README.md

 * style each guide as their own theme
 * Have approximately the same layout for every guide
+* Change topnav's plain text to cool animations that play when you hover over the topics

 ### Include these things for the e2 guide